The American Academy in Rome is pleased to announce the 2024–25 Terra Foundation Affiliated Fellowship for a Chicago-Based Visual Artist.

 The jurors will select candidates who are not only outstanding in their respective field, but also at a point in their careers when the fellowship is likely to be crucial to their future growth and development.

 All applicants for the Terra Foundation Affiliated Fellowship for a Chicago-Based Visual Artist will be considered without attention to religious belief, caste, class, sexual orientation, gender identity, disability, or veteran status.
-The Academy is committed to providing a safe and inclusive environment where the needs of fellows are met in a free and nurturing environment, as well as to honoring dietary restrictions and religious commitments.
+The Academy is committed to providing a safe and inclusive environment where the needs of fellows are met in a free and nurturing environment.

-Interviews led by the Rome Prize Jury for Visual Arts will be held via Zoom in February 2023.
-Applicants who are selected as finalists will be contacted at least two weeks prior to the interview date.
-The successful candidate who received the fellowship will be notified in March 2023.
+In-person interviews will be conducted at the Academy’s New York office in February 2024.
+Applicants who are selected as finalists will be contacted at least three weeks prior to the interview date.
+The successful candidate who receives the fellowship will be notified in March 2024.

 Completed online application form.
 There is no application fee.